 Blood, sweat, and tears…you got this.

-A smaller gun weighs less, so as you shoot, you’ll experience more felt recoil.
+A gun for small hands often weighs less, so as you shoot, you’ll experience more felt recoil.
 Recoil is simply force being directed backward due to the laws of motion, and it can never be completely avoided.
 However, you can significantly reduce felt recoil by ensuring that you have the proper pistol grip.

 Too much recoil will affect your accuracy, so it’s important to get it under control.